trambarhq/relaks-media-capture-example/README.md

     }
 }
 ```
-We draw some placeholder graphics when we don't have the live video feed.
-Once we have it we show what the camera is seeing, until we have captured a video.
+We draw some placeholder graphics when we don't have yet the live video feed.
+Once we have it we show that until we have captured a video.

 `LiveVideo` ([`live-video.jsx`](https://github.com/chung-leong/relaks-media-capture-example/blob/master/src/live-video.jsx)) doesn't do anything aside from rendering a `video` element.
 It's a workaround for React's inability to set an element's `srcObject`.

 The live video needs to be muted to avoid audio feedback.

-Because the resolution of the camera could be larger than size of the browser, we need to force a dimension on the video element so the dialog box does not spill out.
+Because the resolution of the camera could be larger than size of the browser, we need to impose a size on the video element so the dialog box does not spill out.
 The calculation is done in `getDerivedStateFromProps()`:

 ```javascript
 static getDerivedStateFromProps(props, state) {